public-transport/transport-apis/readme.md

 The following properties are defined:
 * `endpoint`: Base URL for the API
-* `isTestingEndpoint`: Whether the endpoint is explictly meant for testing puposes
+* `isTestingEndpoint`: Whether the endpoint is explicitly meant for testing purposes
 * `triasVersion`: Highest [TRIAS version](https://github.com/VDVde/TRIAS/releases) supported by the API
 * `requestContentType`: [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) e.g. `text/xml`
 * `requiresSignUp`: Whether one needs to sign up to obtain an API key.